Agnika0987/upliance.ai-Assignment/README.md

 d)	Orders by Time of Day: Most orders were placed during night suggesting peak activity periods.

 e)	Order Rating: with most of the order ratings ‘4’ it is suggests that we need to improve delivery services.

+**4. Analysis of Three datasets Combined**
+• Though Irene Moore, Jack White did not attend the cooking sessions they placed 6,8 orders respectively.
+• Users are spread across major cities like New York, Los Angeles, Chicago, San Francisco, Seattle, Austin, Boston, and Miami.
+• Amount spent ranges from $7 to $15 per order.
+Grilled Chicken and Veggie Burger are associated with higher spending.
+• Though grilled chicken and spaghetti takes more cooking time compared other dished, they are the most cooked dishes.

 **Business Recommendations**